• Jon Hickox, Founder, President & Board Chair

 Chérie holds a Bachelor of Science degree in Business Administration with dual emphasis in Economics and in International Business with the equivalency of a minor in Arabic, and an MBA in International Business from Chapman University.
 Early in her career, Chérie completed nearly two years of Federal Internships with both the U.S. Department of Commerce, and the U.S. House of Representatives.
 Moving into international operational roles within global exporting, she later joined Panasonic Avionics, where she spent over eleven years working in the aerospace sector, specifically on in-flight entertainment and satellite connectivity systems.
 Further, in this capacity, Chérie led the Veterans Business Impact Program for all ten of the Panasonic companies in North America for several years.

 Additionally, Chérie led Military Children’s Charity for sixteen years as its Chief Executive Officer, where under her leadership, the organization delivered more than 140,000 gifts to U.S. military families, rescued and resettled seventeen Afghan refugees, supported dozens of bereaved families, and earned over thirty-five individual recognitions from the Department of War.
 Chérie has also been deeply involved in military civic service, serving over 7 years as an Official Community Partner to the U.S. Army, and has been a Daughter of the American Revolution (DAR) since 2013, serving 4 years on her DAR chapter’s Board of Directors.
-Finally, Chérie participated for over 6 years in NASA’s Space Propulsion Synergy Team (SPST), where she contributed to the composition of a long‑term U.S. national space plan which was presented to the White House, and she presented to members of Congress and U.S. Government agencies.
+Finally, Chérie participated for over 6 years in NASA’s Space Propulsion Synergy Team (SPST), where she contributed to the composition of a long‑term U.S. national space plan which she presented to members of Congress and U.S. Government agencies.

-• Christy Forman, Membership & Events Manager
+• Christy Forman, Grants & Programs Support Manager

 Christy Forman spent twelve years working for the National Park Service at Civil War sites Harpers Ferry National Historical Park, Antietam National Battlefield, and nearly four years as an interpretive park ranger and education coordinator for Manassas National Battlefield Park.
 During her time with the NPS she served on the management teams for seven different Civil War Sesquicentennial events.
 After her older son was born in 2016, she decided to leave her full-time position, with the hope of finding a way to remain involved in her passion of preserving and sharing the history of the Civil War.
 As such, she was thrilled to accept a position with the Manassas Battlefield Trust.
 She received her bachelor’s degree in history and historic preservation from Shepherd University, and a certificate in museum studies from Northwestern University.